 If you do not treat mental illness, the symptoms can become worse and start to affect your body and your life.
 It is important to understand that recovery from mental illness takes time.
 With proper care many people can get better.

 If you or someone you love has symptoms of a mental health problems, there are several ways to find help with mental health problems with things like medication, counseling, education and self-help:

 - Speak with our Health Program team - 414-266-3173.

 - Search our Provider Directory

 We know how important good mental health is for all of us.
-Children’s Community Health plan offers services for mental illness and substance abuse.
+We offer services for mental illness and substance abuse.